-Cruise forecasts at 85% occupancy on 287 sailings with 1.43M passengers.
+Cruise activity is forecasted at 85% occupancy on 289 sailings with 1.43 million passengers.
 Grain volume is expected to be 4% lower than the 2022 budget.

 ECONOMIC DEVELOPMENT DIVISION

 The Economic Development Division focuses on developing and managing the Port's real estate assets, promoting statewide tourism, economic development, and developing minority and women owned business opportunities.
 Commercial properties are expected to achieve a 95 percent occupancy rate by the end of 2023, which is consistent with current results.